 EARNINGS PER SHARE--Earnings per share for the Move.com Group is not presented because it is not a stand-alone entity, and as a result, the presentation of earnings per share is not applicable.
 After the issuance of the Move.com stock, Cendant intends to present earnings per share using the two-class method.
 Under the two-class method, an earnings allocation formula is used to determine earnings per share for each class of common stock according to the participation rights in the undistributed earnings.
 Earnings per share for the Move.com Group will be computed by dividing (1) the product of the earnings of the Move.com Group multiplied by the outstanding Move.com Group "fraction" by (2) the weighted average number of shares of outstanding Move.com stock and dilutive Move.com stock equivalents during the applicable period.
-The outstanding Move.com Group "fraction" is a fraction, the numerator of which is such number of shares of Move.com stock outstanding and the denominator of which is the number of shares, that if issued, would represent 100 percent of the equity in earnings or losses of the Move.com Group.
+The outstanding Move.com Group "fraction" is a fraction, the numerator of which is such number of shares, that if issued, would represent 100 percent of the equity in earnings or losses of the Move.com Group.
 Basic and diluted earnings per share will be presented for each class of stock.